-- (a) Subject to the time limits in Article 11.3, the employee may present a grievance at this level by: - (1) recording this grievance on the appropriate grievance form, setting out the nature of the grievance and the circumstances from which it arose; - (2) stating the article or articles of the Agreement violated or alleged to have been violated, and the remedy or correction required; and - (3) transmitting this grievance to the immediate supervisor and/or designate through the union steward. - (b) The immediate supervisor shall: - (1) forward the grievance to the representative of the University authorized to deal with grievances at Step 2; and - (2) provide the employee with a receipt stating the date on which the grievance was received.
+- (a) Within 30 days of the presenting the initial grievance at Step 1, the employee may present a grievance at this level by: - (1) recording this grievance on the appropriate grievance form, setting out the nature of the grievance and the circumstances from which it arose; - (2) stating the article or articles of the agreement violated or alleged to have been violated, and the remedy or correction required; and - (3) transmitting this grievance to the Manager or designate through the union steward. - (b) The Manager or designate shall: - (1) forward the grievance to the representative of the University authorized to deal with grievances at Step 2; and - (2) provide the employee with a receipt stating the date on which the grievance was received.